Shingles: History

 Shingles has a long recorded history, although historical accounts fail to distinguish the blistering caused by VZV and those caused by smallpox, ergotism, and erysipelas.
+Aulus Cornelius Celsus, around 25 BC to 50 AD, first used the term herpes zoster.
 In the late 18th century William Heberden established a way to differentiate shingles and smallpox, and in the late 19th century, shingles was differentiated from erysipelas.
 In 1831 Richard Bright hypothesized that the disease arose from the dorsal root ganglion, and an 1861 paper by Felix von Bärensprung confirmed this.

 Recognition that chickenpox and shingles were caused by the same virus came at the beginning of the 20th century.
 Physicians began to report that cases of shingles were often followed by chickenpox in younger people who lived with the person with shingles.
 The idea of an association between the two diseases gained strength when it was shown that lymph from a person with shingles could induce chickenpox in young volunteers.
 This was finally proved by the first isolation of the virus in cell cultures, by the Nobel laureate Thomas Huckle Weller, in 1953.
 Some sources also attribute the first isolation of the herpes zoster virus to Evelyn Nicol.

-Until the 1940s the disease was considered benign, and serious complications were thought to be very rare.
+Until the 1940s, the disease was considered benign, and serious complications were thought to be very rare.
 However, by 1942, it was recognized that shingles was a more serious disease in adults than in children and that it increased in frequency with advancing age.
 Further studies during the 1950s on immunosuppressed individuals showed that the disease was not as benign as once thought, and the search for various therapeutic and preventive measures began.
 By the mid-1960s, several studies identified the gradual reduction in cellular immunity in old age, observing that in a cohort of 1,000 people who lived to the age of 85, approximately 500 (i.e., 50%) would have at least one attack of shingles, and 10 (i.e., 1%) would have at least two attacks.

 In historical shingles studies, shingles incidence generally increased with age.
 However, in his 1965 paper, Hope-Simpson suggested that the "peculiar age distribution of zoster may in part reflect the frequency with which the different age groups encounter cases of varicella and because of the ensuing boost to their antibody protection have their attacks of zoster postponed".

 Lending support to this hypothesis that contact with children with chickenpox boosts adult cell-mediated immunity to help postpone or suppress shingles, a study by Thomas et al. reported that adults in households with children had lower rates of shingles than households without children.
 Also, the study by Terada et al. indicated that pediatricians reflected incidence rates from 1/2 to 1/8 that of the general population their age.